-- 1 In the Explorer pane, expand the Administration root element > Security. - 2 Right-click Users and select Create User to display the Create User dialog box:
+- 1 In the Explorer pane, expand the Administration root element > Security. - 2 Right-click Users and select Create User to display the Create User dialog box. - 3 In the Create User dialog box, specify the following information in the appropriate field: